Central Time Zone

-The North American Central Time Zone (CT or C) is a time zone in parts of Canada, the United States, Mexico, Central America, some Caribbean islands, and part of the Eastern Pacific Ocean.
+The Central Time Zone is a time zone in parts of Canada, the United States, Mexico, Central America, and a few Caribbean islands.
+It is one hour behind the Eastern Time Zone.

-Central Standard Time (CST) is six hours behind Coordinated Universal Time (UTC).
-During summer, most of the zone uses daylight saving time (DST), and changes to Central Daylight Time (CDT) which is five hours behind UTC.
+Daylight saving time is observed in most parts of that zone (20 states in the US, three provinces or territories in Canada, and several border municipalities in Mexico): Central Standard Time (CST) is observed from the first Sunday in November to the second Sunday in March.
+It is six hours behind Coordinated Universal Time (UTC) and designated internationally as UTC−6.
+From the second Sunday in March to the first Sunday in November the same areas observe daylight saving time (DST), creating the designation of Central Daylight Time (CDT), which is five hours behind UTC and known internationally as UTC−5.

-The largest city in the Central Time Zone is Mexico City; the Mexico City metropolitan area is the largest metropolitan area in the zone and in North America.

-Regions using (North American) Central Time
+Regions using Central Time (CT)

 Canada

 The province of Manitoba is the only province or territory in Canada that observes Central Time in all areas.

 The following Canadian provinces and territories observe Central Time in the areas noted, while their other areas observe Eastern Time: